decretist/Dissertation/Chapter3/chapter3.md

 therefore cannot form a judgement as to its reliability.
 The default stance of modern scholarship would be to understand this as being a statement (whether true or false) about the biography of Gratian.
-For that reason, it is the kind of evidence that must be evaluated with particular care.
+It is however the kind of evidence that must be evaluated with particular care.
 The teaching authority of the church is vested in the bishops.
 To identify Gratian as a bishop is therefore to make a very specific kind of claim about his authority, and by